mnasir79/PCPB/README.md

     * If you want to show PureCloud stats, you will need your own [PureCloud org](https://mypurecloud.com)
     * If you want to show CIC stats, a recent version (4.0 SU6+) of CIC

-* Before installing the chrome extension ([available here](https://chrome.google.com/webstore/detail/inin-analytics-hub/ojgodpdmapceodglkfkbkmddkeibibmd)), you need to configure a few things:
+* Before installing the chrome extension, you need to configure a few things:
     * PowerBI
         * [Learn what PowerBI is and how it works](https://powerbi.microsoft.com/en-us/tour/)
         * [Get your own free account](https://app.powerbi.com/signupredirect?pbi_source=web)